Ruth Maier: Model for sculptor Gustav Vigeland

 Ruth was also one of the models for the statue "Surprised", by Gustav Vigeland.
 It is on permanent display in Frogner Park in Oslo.
 Vigeland began work on the sculpture about 1904.

 The model for the face of the sculpture was Inga Syvertsen; the sculpture was completed in 1942.
 Maier was surprised by another person entering the room while she was modelling for Vigeland, and she tried to cover her naked body, hence the posture.
 The statue was eventually cast in bronze in 2002.
 Additionally Ruth was a model for Norwegian painter Åsmund Esval.

 Arrest, deportation to Auschwitz and death

 She rented a room in Dalbergstien 3 in Oslo in the early fall of 1942 and was arrested on 26 November 1942 and deported on the SS Donau the same day.
-Arriving in Auschwitz on 1 December 1942, she was led straight into the gas chambers.
-She lived to be 22.
+Arriving in Auschwitz on 1 December 1942, she was sent directly to the gas chambers and murdered.
+She was 22.